 Predictive maintenance takes the cake when it comes to reducing downtime.
 Though preventive maintenance is proven to deliver substantial benefits, it can’t predict equipment issues with the same level of accuracy as machine learning technology.
 However, despite the fact that PdM promises the highest long-term financial savings—and the most dependable route for avoiding downtime—because of the cost it isn’t the ideal choice for most teams YET.

-Unfortunately, launching a successful predictive maintenance program requires a significant capital, training, and time investment right now.
+Launching a successful predictive maintenance program requires a significant capital, training, and time investment right now.
 No matter the industry, new technologies are always expensive.
 For this reason, only a small number of organizations are ideal candidates for PdM programs.
 However, it’s worth the effort for companies with enough capital, manpower, and management skills.
-Here’s an article with more information on how to identify the ideal maintenance strategies for unique organization, assets, and team.
+Here’s an article with more information on how to identify the ideal maintenance strategies for your unique organization, assets, and teams.

 How Do You Implement a PdM Program?

 To implement predictive maintenance, you must first lay the groundwork for a sustainable PdM system.
 Prioritize your most important assets for tracking, start small, and scale up as your team adjusts.
 Here’s how to implement a predictive maintenance program:

 ● STEP 1: Identify Critical Assets: The first step is to identify the critical assets and systems that should be included in the program.
 Prioritize assets with the highest repair and replacement costs.

 ● STEP 2: Establish Your Asset Database and Install IoT Devices.
 Information is highly critical to your success.
 It offers actionable insights for machine behavior.
 Establish your database from CMMS, departmental records, and hard-copy files.

 ● STEP 3: Establish Failure Modes.
 Perform an analysis of critical assets and establish failure modes.
 Connect IoT devices to a CMMS or remote dashboard for data collection and analysis.